-This information is not intended to be used as part of a qualification or selection process.
+In 2013 and 2014, this information is not intended to be used as part of a qualification or selection process.
 Its purpose is to make pilots aware of their skill levels (or lack thereof).

 This data will not be made public, but may be used in case of incidents.